 - Their next aim is to open more Client Choice Food Pantries that bring their wraparound services to clients living in micro-urban and suburban service deserts with a focus on serving with dignity.
 Case managers, social workers, and community health workers attend these pantries to ensure that clients' needs are addressed. - b.
 The OFS has also partnered with the WIC Program and the Maternal, Child, and Adolescent Health (MCAH) Section and received supplemental breastfeeding funding from SPINE to augment existing efforts around supportive breastfeeding strategies to advance health equity. - We have partnered with The Nevada Statewide Breastfeeding Coalition, who will utilize their existing contacts and community presence to promote the importance and expand opportunities for NN and rural communities to access appropriate and relevant breastfeeding education. - Solidified scope of work for recruitment of lactation education sponsorships. - Identified a breastfeeding professional to act as a representative and talent for the breastfeeding education webinar. - KPS3 will provide appropriate website updates that highlight and improve the ability to find breastfeeding friendly childcare centers.
-Additionally, they will edit the breastfeeding education webinar to make it appealing and representative to increase learning capabilities of the intended audience. - Defined and agreed on scope of work and process for website updates and webinar. - 2.
+Additionally, they will edit the breastfeeding education webinar to make it appealing and representative to increase learning capabilities of the intended audience. - Defined and agreed on scope of work and process for website updates and webinar. - c.
+CFS Annual Report in route to the Bureau for approval.
+Once CFS Committee approves in January the report will be sent to LCB for approval. - d.
+Food for People Not for Landfill letter to LCB is in the routing process to be submitted by 1-31-2023 to LCB. - 2.
 Food Security Plan - a.
 The Division of Public & Behavioral Health (DPBH), within the Nevada Department of Health and Human Services (DHHS), contracted with The Blueprint Collaborative (TBC) and Guinn Center in collaboration with the Council on Food Security to refine the objectives and goals of the 2013 strategic plan and establish the 2023 Nevada Food Security Strategic Plan.
-The 2022 Needs Assessment was also completed and used in the
+The 2022 Needs Assessment was also completed and used in the development of the 2023 Nevada Food Security Strategic Plan.